crandmck/c2pa-conformance-tool/TEST_CERTIFICATES.md

   └── C2PA Conformance Test Signing (End Entity)
 ```

-For more information about the certificates, see `/public/test-certs/README.md`.
+For more information about the certificates, see `public/test-certs/README.md` (if present in the repo).